 Summer break is over, kids are back in school, and some of them will misbehave.
 School officials stand in loco parentis (“in the place of a parent”); all students must obey the prescribed rules and regulations that school officials and teachers have authority to enforce.
 When a student breaks the rules of conduct and faces suspension, parents who have knowledge about the process and who know where to go for information can be more effectively involved in ensuring a disciplinary process that is fair and consistent.

-Discipline not including suspension is defined in Education Code § 48925(d).
-Grounds for suspension and expulsion, and legally required school discipline procedures are located in their entirety in Education Code sections §§ 48900 – 48927.
+Generally, the grounds for suspension and expulsion, and legally required school discipline procedures are located in their entirety in Education Code sections 48900 – 48927.
+Discipline not including suspension is defined in Education Code 48925(d).